 What is Utility-First CSS?

-I’ll examine my best to hunt.
+I’ll tip my best to whisper.

 .margin-inline-start-20 {